sagemath/sagewiki_to_gh-2022-10-10/reu/2011/schedule.md

 == Thursday, June 23 ==
   * Official start meeting at 12pm at [[http://goo.gl/msJue|Pa$eo]] in Fremont.
 4225 Fremont Ave N.
   * Work afterwards in Sage lab starting 2pm.
+  * * Project idea: For each aplist in http://wstein.org/Tables/hmf/sqrt5/ellcurve_aplists.txt find all possible isogeny degrees.
+This would be extremely interesting!!
+  * Hilbert modular forms: http://code.
+(I am currently running this.
+I'll post when done. - Aly)

 == Friday, June 24 ==
   * 10am in the Sage lab for status reports and planning.